 All of the above (agency, efficacy, responsibility) come into play when we decide to enter into power exchange relationships.
 Regardless of the length of power exchange, be it a single scene or a lifetime, we have to decide how we will transform our agency, efficacy, and responsibility into a submissive relationship.

-A problem has arisen in the past decade or so as kink and BDSM became popular as a form of entertainment, be it books, online, or as sexual tourism.
-The submissive in many of the more popular portrayals reaches a status of “real” submissive once they have abandoned their agency, efficacy, and responsibility.
+A problem has arisen in the past decade or so as kink and BDSM became popular as a form of entertainment, be it books, online, and movies.
+The submissive in many of the more popular portrayals reaches a status of “real” submissive once they have completely abandoned their agency, efficacy, and responsibility.

-The concept of submission which under scores the Fifty shades and similar accounts of BDSM is that the “real” or “true” submissive is simply a vessel for the dominant’s will and desire.
-This is complete crap when it comes to reality.
-Unfortunately, too many folks have been led astray by this concept of submission and have rejected personal responsibility, efficacy, and agency in pursuit of becoming a “real” submissive.
+This concept of submission, which under scores the Fifty Shades series and similar accounts of BDSM, is that the “real” or “true” submissive is simply a vessel for the dominant’s will and desire.
+This portrayal of submission for literary purposes has little link to how submissives who entered the kink community prior to the ten years ago approached submission.
+Unfortunately, too many folks have been led astray by this fantasy of submission and have rejected personal responsibility, efficacy, and agency in pursuit of becoming a “real” submissive.

-This statement has become the drumbeat of so many folks discussing BDSM with people outside the scene or new to the scene.
-The idea is that the submissive holds all the power cards.
-At any point they can withdraw their submission and end the relationship therefore a Dominant has no real power.
+This statement has become the drumbeat of many folks discussing BDSM with people outside the scene or new to the scene.
+The idea is that the submissive holds all the power cards and that any power exchange is simply a playful approach to relationships and sex.
+At any point they can withdraw their submission and end the power exchange relationship; therefore a Dominant has no real power.

-Yes, a submissive can stop something or change the power dynamic at any time, this comes with consequences.
-Choosing to take power back can stop a scene or can be relationship ending depending on the couple.
-Some submissives lose the belief that they have the power to take back their control and therefore the idea they would stop when uncomfortable is not a legitimate understanding of their agency.
+The idea that the submissive can change the power dynamic in a relationship at will without significantly changing the relationship is where this narrative becomes false.
+Choosing to take power back can stop a scene, can permanently alter the form of a relationship, or it can be relationship-ending depending on the couple.
+Additionally, some submissives lose the belief that they have the power to take back their control and therefore the idea they would stop when uncomfortable is not a legitimate understanding of their agency.

 The Submissive as a Vessel for a Dominant’s Power